 This course is a continued study and practice of Italian grammar and vocabulary.
 It is intended for students with two or three semesters of previous Italian, depending on placement exam results.
-It is the equivalent of third or fourth semester Italian depending on previous experience.
+Equivalent to third or fourth semester Italian depending on previous experience.